Site icon Billing & Credentialing Cranberry Twp. (Pittsburgh)

 Correct coding ensures that the provider is reimbursed for the services provided, and it also provides accurate data for research and public health purposes.

-In this article, we will discuss the CPT codes for genetic testing billing, including the basics of CPT codes, how they are used in genetic testing, and common codes used for different types of genetic tests.
+Below, we will discuss the CPT codes for genetic testing billing, including the basics of CPT codes, how they are used in genetic testing, and common codes used for different types of genetic tests.

 Introduction